If you are here, it only means one thing. You are curious to know: how does a jack plate on a boat work?

 How Does a Jack Plate Works in Shallow Waters?

-The propeller is the main driving force here to push you up so that you can move out of the shallow water at full speed.
+The propeller is the main driving force here to push you up so you can move out of the shallow water at full speed.

 However, with a jack plate, you don’t have to worry about tilting the engine.
 Why?